-At Butler, Giraudo & Meister, P.C, we believe it is important for grandparents to have a relationship with their grandchildren.
-We will advocate for any grandparent throughout Peoria and Tazewell counties who has standing to seek visitation rights.
+At Butler Giraudo & Meister, P.C., we believe it is important for grandparents to have a relationship with their grandchildren.
+We will advocate for any grandparent throughout Peoria, Tazewell and Woodford Counties who has standing to seek visitation rights.

 Contact our family law firm online to speak with a Peoria grandparents’ rights attorney about your case.

 Helping You Seek A Relationship With Your Grandchildren